 To make this process even quicker, save your comment text somewhere so that you can quickly use it as a comment template for all future request updates.

-Have a kickoff meeting.
+Have a kickoff meeting

-Particularly for complex or lengthy projects, you might also want to schedule a kickoff meeting for everybody who will have a hand in that project.
+For complex or lengthy projects, you might also want to schedule a kickoff meeting for everybody who will have a hand in that project.

 Doing so goes beyond that initial confirmation of receipt and allows all key stakeholders to align their expectations for the project so you can hopefully avoid any miscommunications or major issues.